rust-lang/blog.rust-lang.org/posts/2019-10-28-nll-hard-errors.md

 author: Niko Matsakis
 ---

-For most of 2018, we've been issue warnings about various bugs in the borrow checker that we plan to fix -- about two months ago, in the current Rust nightly, those warnings became **hard errors**.
+For most of 2018, we've been issuing warnings about various bugs in the borrow checker that we plan to fix -- about two months ago, in the current Rust nightly, those warnings became **hard errors**.
 In about two weeks, when the nightly branches to become beta, those hard errors